The Road to Rhode Island – How Autonomous and Undersea Systems is the Next Success Story for Saab in the U.S.

-Saab was recently awarded a new $173 million, ten-year contract from the U.S. Navy for the MK39 Expendable Mobile Anti-Submarine Warfare (ASW) Training Target (EMATT).
+Saab was recently awarded a new ten-year contract with a potential value of USD $173.2 million from the U.S. Navy for the MK39 Expendable Mobile Anti-Submarine Warfare (ASW) Training Target (EMATT).
 EMATT is an unmanned, underwater vehicle used in warfare training to mimic the acoustics and signals of a submarine so sonar operators can train themselves to track threats.
 Saab will lead the production of approximately 1,000 EMATTs a year over the next ten years with a sharp focus on delivering a high-quality and efficient product for the U.S. Navy.

 For Saab, the EMATT contract is the next step in bringing new capabilities and manufacturing – and new engineering and manufacturing jobs – to the United States.
 Located in Cranston, Rhode Island, our brand-new, 10,000 square foot facility will soon be up and running, providing the U.S. Department of Defense with customizable solutions and employing around 20 engineers, hands-on manufacturing technicians, and other professionals.

 This new facility is next door to our partner, SyQwest, the experts in the acoustics manufacturing space and a key supplier for the EMATT.
 Saab and SyQwest will be able to collaborate seamlessly on the development and manufacturing of the EMATT.
 Combining forces and leveraging existing resources also allows us to provide a significant long-term cost savings for the U.S. Navy.